Dragon's Closet receives funding for next 2 years

 The next night, an anonymous donor contacted Eastman, offering to pay for all 24 holiday food boxes, also gifting a $3,000 donation.

-"This is the exact amount I had prayed for less than 24 hours ago, down to the penny, to keep our doors open," Eastman said.
+“This is the exact amount I had prayed for less than 24 hours ago, down to the penny, to keep our doors open,” Eastman said in the Facebook post.

 “My heart is absolutely bursting with thankfulness and gratitude,” Eastman wrote in the Facebook post.
 “These two people have ensured that we will be able to operate The Dragon’s Closet for the 2023 year.”